Call-for-Code-for-Racial-Justice/Legit-Info/docs/CRON.md

 You may limit the processing to a single state using the --state parameter.

-Each legislative session is identified by a unique session_id (NNNN), so the Datasets saved from Legiscan API are named SS-Dataset-NNNN.json, where 'SS' is the state code (AZ for Arizona, for example), and NNNN is four-digit number representing the session_id.
+Each legislative session is identified by a unique session_id (NNNN), so the Datasets saved from Legiscan API are named CC-Dataset-NNNN.json, where 'CC' is the state code (AZ for Arizona, for example), and NNNN is four-digit number representing the session_id.
 Each session has a year_start and year_end.
 To get legislation for 2018, 2019 and 2020, we get all sessions that have a year_end 2018 or later.